MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Image with the full M script and the corresponding names of the applied steps.](media/query-folding-basics/m-script-applied-steps.png)

 Most of the names found in the **Applied steps** pane are also being used as is in the M script.
 Steps of a query are named using something called *identifiers* in the M language.
-Sometimes extra characters are wrapped around step names in M, but these aren’t shown in the applied steps.
+Sometimes extra characters are wrapped around step names in M, but these characters aren’t shown in the applied steps.
 An example is `#"Kept top rows"`, which is categorized as a *quoted identifier* because of these extra characters.
 A quoted identifier can be used to allow any sequence of zero or more Unicode characters to be used as an identifier, including keywords, whitespace, comments, operators, and punctuators.
 To learn more about *identifiers* in the M language, go to [lexical structure](/powerquery-m/m-spec-lexical-structure#identifiers).

 Any changes that you make to your query through the Power Query editor will automatically update the M script for your query.
-For example, using the previous image as the starting point, if you change the **Kept top rows** step name to be **Top 20 rows**, this will automatically be updated in the script view.
+For example, using the previous image as the starting point, if you change the **Kept top rows** step name to be **Top 20 rows**, this change will automatically be updated in the script view.

 ![Image with the applied step name changed to Top 20 rows, which also updates the M script.](media/query-folding-basics/change-step-name.png)

 While we recommend that you use the Power Query editor to create all or most of the M script for you, you can manually add or modify pieces of your M script.
-To learn more about the M language, go to the [official docs site for the language](/powerquery-m/).
+To learn more about the M language, go to the [official docs site for the M language](/powerquery-m/).

 >[!NOTE]
 > M script, also referred to as M code, is a term used for any code that uses the M language.
 In the context of this article, M script also refers to the code found inside a Power Query query and accessible through the advanced editor window or through the script view in the formula bar.